HD 16417 b

 HD 16417 b (also called λ2 Fornacis b) is an extrasolar planet located approximately 83 light years away in the constellation of Fornax, orbiting the 6th magnitude G-type main sequence star HD 16417.
-This planet has minimum mass only 7% that of Jupiter, making this a Neptune-mass planet.
+This planet has a minimum mass only 7% that of Jupiter, making it a Neptune-mass planet.
 In addition to this, it orbits relatively close to the host star and suffers high temperature.
-It is the third planet discovered in Fornax constellation on February 23, 2009.
+It is the third planet discovered in the Fornax constellation on February 23, 2009.
 This planet was discovered by a method called the radial velocity method.